Hugovdberg/StormData/doc/CodeBook.md

 ### event.type.major

 `event.type.major` is a factor variable containing uniform event types, based on the original [EVTYPE](#evtype) and the listed transformations.
 They contain only the part before the first "/" in the original variable.
+`event.type.major` contains 484
-`event.type.major` contains 485 unique values, ranging from "Abnormally dry" to "Winter weather mix".
+unique values, ranging from "Abnormally dry" to "Winter weather mix".

 ### event.type.minor

 `event.type.minor` is a factor variable containing the minor event types, based on the original [EVTYPE](#evtype) and the listed transformations.
-`event.type.minor` contains 98 distinct values, ranging from "Awning" to "Winter storm".
+`event.type.minor` contains 98
+unique values, ranging from "Awning" to
+"Winter storm".

 ### state